Learn about 10 long blooming perennials that work well in many garden environments and zones so you can have color in

 Nepeta racmosa aka Catmint

-I love the gray-green foliage with lavender flowers of catmint.
-My cat likes it too. 😉 This hardy perennial fills in a space well and can be cut back mid-season to produce more flowers.
+I love the gray-green foliage with lavender purple flowers of catmint.
+It starts blooming in late spring, and early summer and continues until frost.
+A hardy perennial, catmint fills in a space well and can be cut back mid-season to produce more flowers.

 Hardy Geranium 'Sanguineum'

 Hardy Geranium 'Orion'

-Here's another hardy geranium in a pretty blue color called 'Orion.'
+Here's another hardy geranium in with pretty violet-blue flowers called 'Orion.'
 So far it has not shown itself as a self-seeder but comes back readily in its spot every year.

 Leucanthemum superbum aka Shasta Daisy

 Shasta daisies are very common perennials and one of the easiest to grow.
 Sometimes the foliage starts to look a little ratty in late summer but the flowers keep on going.
 An obvious choice for cut flowers, and one that does well in many soil conditions.

 Lychnis coronaria aka Rose Campion

 Rose campion shows up all over the garden.
 Don't worry it's super easy to pull up, and quite frankly you probably won't want to unless you are growing a formal garden, and then you probably wouldn't plant it anyway.
-Another great cut flower, so bright and striking in the garden.
+Another great cut flower, so bright and striking with fuchsia blooms and velvety gray-green leaves.

 Achillea millefolium aka Yarrow

 This white yarrow was here when we purchased the property.
 I believe it is the original common form and I've moved it all over the place.
-This one will grow anywhere.
+This one will grow anywhere and the butterflies and bees love it.
 Yarrow comes in a number of colors including gold and shades of pink.
 Yarrow flowers also dry well so you can enjoy them all year round in arrangements and wreaths.

 Achillea millefolium 'Pretty Woman'